Hokitika: In popular culture

 The events of The Luminaries, by Eleanor Catton, take place within and around Hokitika.
 The book won the Man Booker Prize in 2013.

 The novel Hokitika Town, by Charlotte Randall, is set in Hokitika.

 The 2004 historical novel The Colour by Rose Tremain is partially set in 1860s Hokitika.

-The 1999 movie Magik and Rose was set in Hokitika.
+The 1999 movie Magik and Rose was filmed and set in Hokitika.